pgEdge/postgres-images/examples/compose/enterprise/README.md

 ## Prerequisites

-- Docker & Docker Compose installed
+- Install Docker and Docker Compose on your host system.

-- Port 6432 available on your host machine
+- Ensure that port 6432 is available on your host system.

-- Internet access to pull container images
+- Ensure that the host system has internet access to pull container images.

 ### Using this Docker File